In Windows, how do I safely rebuild my computer?

 below, you may connect to the Internet at this time to update your

 operating system and security software.
-However, you should connect to
+However, you should only connect to

-the IU network only if it's your only source for downloading and
+the IU network if it's your sole source for downloading and

 - Reinstall drivers for your network card, printer, and other